Skip to content

 Simplifying Algebraic Expressions

 Simplifying algebraic expressions is easy and very basic.
 First, understand what are like and unlike terms.
 Like terms have the same sign and unlike terms have opposite signs.
 To simplify the given algebraic expression, first, find out the terms having the same power.
 Then, if the terms are like terms, add them; if they are unlike terms, find the difference between the terms.
-The most simplified form of an algebraic expression is the one where no same power terms are not repeated.
+The most simplified form of an algebraic expression is one where no same power terms are not repeated.

-For instance, lets simplify 4x5 + 3x3 – 8x2 + 67 – 4x2 + 6x3, the same powers that are repeated are cubic and square, upon combining them together, the expression becomes, 4x5 + (3x3 + 6x3) – (8x2 – 4x2) + 67.
+For instance, let’s simplify 4x5 + 3x3 – 8x2 + 67 – 4x2 + 6x3, the same powers that are repeated are cubic and square, upon combining them together, the expression becomes, 4x5 + (3x3 + 6x3) – (8x2 – 4x2) + 67.
 Now, simplifying the expression, the final answer obtained is 4x5 + 9x3 – 12x2 + 67.
 This term does not have any terms repeated that have the same power.

 Addition of Algebraic Expressions